Prosecutor: Illinois cop was disarmed, killed with own gun

 Bradley police Sgt.
 Marlene Rittmanic and her partner, Officer Tyler Bailey, were shot on Dec.
 29 while investigating a noise complaint regarding dogs barking in a parked car outside a Comfort Inn.
-Bailey remained hospitalized Monday and is “fighting for his life,” Kankakee County State’s Attorney Jim Rowe said during a bond hearing for Xandria Harris, 26, that her co-defendant, 25-year-old Darius Sullivan.
+Bailey remained hospitalized Monday and is "fighting for his life," Kankakee County State's Attorney Jim Rowe said during a bond hearing for Xandria Harris.

-Rowe said Sullivan had his own gun and used it to shoot Bailey in the head after the officers knocked on the pair's hotel room door, the Chicago Sun-Times reported.
+Rowe said during Monday's hearing that Harris' co-defendant, 25-year-old Darius Sullivan, had his own gun and used it to shoot Bailey in the head after the officers knocked on the pair's hotel room door, the Chicago Sun-Times reported.
 Rowe said Sullivan then allegedly shot at Rittmanic as she tried to run away before he chased her down a hallway and pinned her against a door.
 As Sullivan and Rittmanic scuffled, he said Sullivan called out to Harris and she helped him disarm Rittmanic.

 People are also reading…